lechnerc77/AzureSimpleOrchestrationDurableEntity/README.md

 # Simple Azure Orchestration with Durable Entity

 ## Content
-This code repository contains a simple HTTP-triggered Azure durable function with a durable entity serving as a counter.
-The counter is orchestrated via the durable function.
+This code repository contains a simple HTTP-triggered Azure durable function orchestartor with a durable entity serving as a counter.
+The counter is triggerd via the durable orchestrator function.

 ## Setup
 Make sure that all requirements for local development of durable functions are fulfilled as described in the [official documentation](https://docs.microsoft.com/en-US/azure/azure-functions/durable/quickstart-js-vscode#prerequisites).